 The final one of these best heated pet water bowls is made by Farm Innovators, a well-known manufacturer.
 It offers a few original features, including a square shape which is not too common for dog bowls.
 The square frame makes it harder to tip over and more stable at the base.

 It has a capacity of 5 quarts or 1.25 gallons of water and consumes 60 watts.
-It has a durable built-in heater which is thermostatically regulated.
+It has a durable built-in heater that is thermostatically regulated.
 Power consumption is minimized since it automatically turns on only when temps are down to zero.
 The tough anti-chew power cord protector makes chewing undesirable and daunting.

-- Heated pet Bowl
+- Heated pet bowl

 - Thermostatically controlled to...

-- Square design Heavy duty...
+- Square design heavy duty...

 - 1 1/4 gallon capacity